Columbus Blue Jackets: Rebuilding and the Gaudreau era (2021–2024)

 For the 2023–24 season, the Blue Jackets made several changes in the off-season.
 They looked to improve their blue line by trading for Ivan Provorov from the Philadelphia Flyers on June 6, 2023, and then for Damon Severson from the New Jersey Devils three days later.
 On July 1, they hired Mike Babcock as their new head coach amid much controversy, as he had a reputation of mistreating players.
 In the 2023 NHL entry draft, they used their third overall pick to draft center Adam Fantilli from the University of Michigan.
 Babcock resigned on September 17, after allegations of improper behavior via the Spittin' Chiclets podcast led to an NHLPA investigation into his conduct.
 He announced his resignation as head coach before the start of the preseason, with Pascal Vincent being named his successor.
-On February 15, 2024, the Blue Jackets fired general manager Jarmo Kekalainen, ending an 11-year tenure that included the team’s first playoff series win in 2019.
+On February 15, 2024, the Blue Jackets fired general manager Jarmo Kekäläinen, ending an 11-year tenure that included the team’s first playoff series win in 2019.
 On May 28, Don Waddell was hired as president of hockey operations and general manager, while John Davidson transitioned to a senior advisor role within the organization.
 The team struggled once again, finishing with a 27–43–12 record and last in the Metropolitan Division.

 On June 17, 2024, the Blue Jackets fired Vincent, with former Minnesota Wild coach Dean Evason named his successor on July 22.
 On August 29, ahead of the 2024–25 season, Gaudreau and his younger brother Matthew were both killed by a driver suspected of drunk driving while cycling in Oldmans Township, New Jersey.
 The tragedy was met with tributes from around the NHL and wider sports world, as well as an impromptu memorial established by fans at Nationwide Arena.

+After falling short of the playoffs in 2026, the off-season marked the end of Boone Jenner with the team signing a contract with the Washington Capitals.
+After taking over from Dean Evason on January 12, 2026, and leading the team to a 21–11–5 record.
+Rick Bowness signed a one-year extension in the 2026 off-season.